-Corporate Divestiture assumes significance during this Covid 19 period as it will help companies to improve efficiency by focusing on what it does best and also will help to raise growth capital or restructure existing debts to meet cash flow problems.
+Corporate Divestiture assumes significance as it will help companies to improve efficiency by focusing on what it does best and also will help to raise growth capital or restructure existing debts to meet cash flow problems.

-A divestiture (or divestment) is the disposal of company’s assets or a business unit through a sale, exchange, closure, or bankruptcy.
-A partial or full disposal can happen, depending on the reason why management opted to sell or liquidate its business’ resources.
-A divestiture most commonly results from a management decision to cease operating a business unit because it is not part of a core competency.
+A divestiture (or divestment) is the disposal of a company’s assets or a business unit through a sale, exchange, closure, or bankruptcy.
+Partial or full disposal can happen, depending on the reason why management opted to sell or liquidate its business’ resources.
+A divestiture most commonly results from a management decision to cease operating a business unit because it is not part of core competency.

 As companies grow, they may decide that they focus on too many business lines, so divestiture is the way to remain profitable.
 Divestiture allows companies to cut back on costs, repay their debts, focus on their core businesses, and enhance shareholder value.